kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 Adds an optional `AuthorizeStream` hook to the CRI streaming server configuration.
 The hook is invoked after a short-lived stream URL token is validated and before exec, attach, or port-forward streams are served.
-When `nil`, existing behavior is preserved — making this fully backward-compatible.
+When `nil`, existing behavior is preserved, making this fully backward-compatible for existing embedders.

 ## Motivation